materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ```

 when having a class "classname" in a file "filename" within the directory "directory".
 We will use this commands
-to a great extend in the following files.
+to a great extend in the following files in order to import classes from specific files, two of mich are presented in the next chapter.

 ### config.py

 In this file, we have defined two classes, "SimulationStatus" and "SimulationConfig", and additionally we provide a definition for the simulation states.
-Here, we define 5 different kinds of simulation states that are
+Here, we define 5 simulation states that are
 - created
 - running
 - completed
 - stopped
 - error

 These 5 states were found to cover all situation.
 The corresponding class structure looks as follow
 ```python
 from enum import Enum
 class SimulationStatus(Enum):